 - She’s shared a lineup with icons like Radney Foster, Leon Russell and Willie Nelson and calls the legendary Billy Joe Shaver a friend and supporter.

 - The Bluebird Café, Gruene Hall, and even the Grand Ole Opry have all welcomed Kimberly onto their stages, and artists like Jason Aldean, Steve Wariner, Tracy Lawrence, Kevin Fowler, Aaron Watson, Josh Abbott, Cody Johnson and Pat Green have had Kimberly out to open for them.

 - The pint-sized powerhouse boasts her very own covers on both the Best In Texas Music Magazine and the Wacoan, and has even been featured in Country Weekly Magazine.

-- Kimberly recently raised $18K dollars in an online crowdfunding campaign to fund her next record, which will feature her current single “Put Some Lipstick On It,” an upbeat female empowerment anthem that has already landed a spot on CMT’s Next Women of Country Spotify Playlist.
+- Kimberly's most recent release “Put Some Lipstick On It,” an upbeat female empowerment anthem landed a spot on CMT’s Next Women of Country Spotify Playlist.